angelaadida/Flask_CNN/README.md

         Why use it?

-        It's a simple but effective dataset for image classification, for CNNs.
+        It's a simple but effective dataset for image classification, ideal for CNNs.

 2. Model Building (CNN - Convolutional Neural Network)